Select a language

 Multitenancy can be more efficient.
 Multitenancy reduces the need for individual users to manage infrastructure and handle updates and maintenance.
 Individual tenants can rely on a central cloud provider, rather than their own teams, to handle those routine chores.

-Despite the advantages of multitenancy, there are use cases that are better suited for single-tenant computer systems.
+Despite the advantages of multitenancy, there are use cases that are better suited for single-tenant computer systems, such as a private cloud or using your own data center.

-Chief among them: Applications involving highly sensitive data.
+Chief among them: Data security for applications involving highly sensitive data.
 Public cloud environments and SaaS products are designed to isolate workloads and data, and have a strong record of working as designed.
 But in controlled tests, researchers have discovered vulnerabilities that could, at least theoretically, allow cross-tenant attacks in cloud environments.

 In practice these risks are relatively small.
 Shared tenancy vulnerabilities are rare and require high levels of sophistication, according to a 2020 report on cloud vulnerabilities from the U.S. National Security Agency.
 As of the NSA’s report, there had been no documented cross-tenant attacks on any major public cloud provider.
 The NSA considers these risks smaller than the risks from poor access control and misconfigurations.